 This course is designed to study the psychological principles and theories that underlie effective educational practices.
 Attention is given to developmental processes, individual differences and motivation, learning theory, measurement and evaluation, understanding student behavior motivators, and teacher behavior, including the formulation of developmentally appropriate objectives.
-Pre-requisite: satisfactory completion of required 200-300 level courses or Permission of Instructor.
+Pre-requisite: satisfactory completion of required 200-300 level courses or permission of Director of Teacher Education.
 (Offered every fall.)